Child Care: Additional Child Care Resources

 - If the parents will NOT be in the same building as the children, at all times:

 The parents of the children who need care may search caregiver-listings on sites such as Care.com and Sittercity (see links above).
 If your departmental budget allows, you might consider offering to fully/partially reimburse your guests for one month of caregiver-listings access.
 Note: parents should conduct their own child care searches, and make their own child care decisions and caregiver selections; departments should avoid doing so, due to liability.
 If the parents need help with their search, they are welcome to contact firstname.lastname@example.org or 734-763-9379.

 National Association for the Education of Young Children (NAEYC)

 This organization is dedicated to improving the well-being of all young children, with particular focus on the quality of educational and developmental services for children from birth to age eight.
 NAEYC offers national accreditation of center-based child care programs.

 National Association for Family Child Care (NAFCC)

 This organization offers information about home-based child care as well as professional development, including national accreditation, for home child care providers.

 The U-M Work Life Resource Center offers child care resource information only.
 Information is subject to change.
 Neither the U-M nor its subcontractors warrant any information concerning any child care provider, nor do they inspect, investigate, endorse, recommend, or choose any particular provider.
 The inclusion of any care provider’s name does not constitute endorsement or certification by the U-M, WLRC or its subcontractors as to their qualifications to provide child care, the rates charged for services or any other aspect of individual program’s quality of care.
-Any complaints and problems should be directed to the caregiver and/or the State of Michigan Department of Human Services, Office of Child and Adult Licensing.
+Any complaints and problems should be directed to the caregiver and/or the State of Michigan Department of Licensing and Regulatory Affairs.

 Disclaimers & Eligibility: